ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Carsten Bormann provided many of the motivational building blocks with respect to the Internet Threat Model.

 # Appendix A: Time Considerations {#time-considerations}

+{{freshness}} discussed various issues and requirements around freshness of evidence, and summarized three approaches that might be used by different solutions to address them.
+This appendix provides more details with examples to help illustrate potential approaches, to inform those creating specific solutions.

 The table below defines a number of relevant events, with an ID that is used in subsequent diagrams.
 The times of said events might be